 In our latest SEMrush Chat we discussed tips and tricks that can help bloggers double their website traffic in two weeks.
 Did you miss our chat?
 That’s okay!
 In this recap you’ll find various strategies from our special guest John Lincoln, CEO of Ignite Visibility, digital marketing teacher at the University of California San Diego and author, as well as our other chat participants.

 First of all, you should figure out whether or not blogging will provide any value for your company.
 Some businesses do need to have a regularly updated blog with high-quality content, as it’s one of the most powerful tools for engaging with their customers.
 It impacts your SEO traffic and also benefits your brand.
-Check this infographic in Neil Patel’s post, in which he describes various benefits of blogging for businesses.

 John Lincoln made a point that not every company needs to be blogging, because there’re quite many businesses that are built on referral partners, affiliates, cold calling and other tactics.
 Answering the same question, Agent Palmer @AgentPalmer said: “No. Because blogs are not one size fits all.
 It works for some, not for all.”
 Nevertheless, there’s several important things that every company should take into consideration: